 Let’s be honest.
 Right now, none of us have all the answers.
 Uncertainty surrounding the duration and severity of the COVID-19 crisis makes it hard to anticipate its true impact or when we will fully resume normal project operations.
 While in many areas, construction is currently considered essential, all projects are subject to unpredictable impacts.
 Interim measures may be required for some time even after the initial crisis is mitigated.
-One thing we can do as an industry is prepare, focus on health and safety, and solve each challenge as it comes.
+Some things we can do as an industry are prepare, focus on health and safety, and solve each challenge as it comes.

 As we look to the other side of this pandemic, the impacts on our projects are complex.
 A flood of delays and cost overruns on both public and private projects are inevitable for a variety of reasons – material shortages, disruptions to supply chains, sickness, quarantine, labor shortages, and ordered work stoppages.
 There is no simple answer to the challenges we will face, or a light switch we will flip to “on” when it’s time to resume work as usual.
 There are and will be many nuances arising from the pandemic, and in order to resume work, sustain productive working relationships, and avoid potential claims or litigation, there are some proactive steps we can take now to prepare ourselves.